 We also use Real-time ultrasound scanning as part of the Post-Natal MOT.
 This will be at the first session wherever possible or at a follow up session if one is needed.

 At the end of the session you will know exactly what you need to be doing to strengthen your pelvic floor and how to do it.

 We will discuss with you what your goals are and help you get on track with the correct exercises and advice in order to achieve them.

-Why would I benefit from a Mummy MOT postnatal check-up?
+Why would I benefit from a Post-Natal MOT check-up?

 We encourage all women following pregnancy and delivery to have their tummy and pelvic floor muscle function assessed, no matter how long ago their delivery was.
 Responsible for core and pelvic strength, these muscles, if functioning properly, can prevent prolapse and help with improving your bowel, bladder and sexual function.

-Book your Mummy MOT Assessment either online or by ringing our recpetion on 01206 844410
+Book your Post-Natal MOT Assessment either online or by ringing our reception on 01206 844410

 Treatments are also available for: * Pelvic girdle pain in pregnancy * Bladder and bowel dysfunction * Post-natal pelvic floor and abdominal muscle strengthening * Chronic pelvic pain * Prolapse *Constipation